WhatsApp Statistics 2025: Users, Market Share & Revenue

 WhatsApp Statistics 2025 (Editor's Picks)

-- WhatsApp has more than 2.95 billion monthly active users in 2024 and will cross the 3 billion user mark by the end of the year.
-3.5 billion user mark in 2025.
+- WhatsApp has over 3 billion monthly active users as of March 2025 and is expected to reach 3.2 billion by the end of the year.

-- There are 100 million WhatsApp users in the United States.
+- There are over 100 million WhatsApp users in the United States.

-- Users exchange over 140 billion messages on WhatsApp daily, out of which 7 billion are voice notes.
+- Users exchange around 150 billion messages on WhatsApp every day, including 7 billion voice notes.

 - More than 50 million businesses across the world use WhatsApp Business.

-- WhatsApp was downloaded 5.1 million times in the United States from the Apple App Stores in the second quarter of 2024.
+- In Q2 2025, WhatsApp was downloaded around 6 million times in the United States on the Apple App Store – up from 5.1 million in Q2 2024 .

 Brief Overview of WhatsApp